 The principle of self-determination guides our work in this initiative.
-Tribes and urban Indians are in the best place to know their communities’ needs and build health systems to meet those needs.
-We work with Tribal leadership, urban Indian health centers, and Native-led nonprofits to support their goals.
+Native nations and urban Indians are in the best place to know their communities’ needs and build health systems to meet those needs.
+We work with Native American leadership, urban Indian health centers, and Native-led nonprofits to support their goals.
 We offer grants, but we also provide support through our staff’s expertise or by finding consultants who can help with specific projects.

 We help tribes and urban Indian health centers implement new primary care services, school wellness centers, elder care programs, and public health services.